 Improved living conditions and health through housing and WASH Intervention

-Habitat Bangladesh is working in Dhaka district as well as in the north to implement integrated housing, and water, sanitation and hygiene (WASH) projects.
-Recently Habitat Bangladesh has successfully implemented a 34 month long project in Dhamrai upazila of Dhaka and Kaliganj upazila od Gazipur districts.
-The project was funded by Korea International Cooperation Agency (KOICA).
-By the completion of the project in December 2017, the project has improved the lives of 618 households through improved housing and trained over 15000 individuals through over 1100 training sessions e.g. appropriate construction technologies, comprehensive WASH training, masonry, carpentry, electrical wiring, sewing and embroidery, etc.
+Habitat Bangladesh is working in the Dhaka district as well as in the north to implement integrated housing, and water, sanitation, and hygiene (WASH) projects.
+Recently Habitat Bangladesh has successfully implemented a 34-month long project in Dhamrai Upazila of Dhaka and Kaliganj Upazila od Gazipur districts.
+The project was funded by the Korea International Cooperation Agency (KOICA).
+By the completion of the project in December 2017, the project has improved the lives of 618 households through improved housing and trained over 15000 individuals through over 1100 training sessions e.g. appropriate construction technologies, comprehensive WASH training, masonry, carpentry, electrical wiring, sewing, and embroidery, etc.

 Community-based disaster mitigation and preparedness

 In the disaster-prone and poverty-stricken district of Satkhira in the southwest, HFH Bangladesh aims to help 3,000 people protect their lives and build disaster-resilient housing.
 Members of the community will also learn to cultivate and build with bamboo.
 Jersey Overseas Aid Commission is funding this project.